Click the links below to find more information:

-ACLS training is primarily for the postdoctoral dental residents and the faculty members associated with those residency programs.
-BLS is available to students, staff, residents, and faculty of the School of Dentistry.
+ACLS training is primarily for postdoctoral dental residents and faculty members associated with those residency programs.
+BLS is available to students, staff, residents and faculty of the School of Dentistry.

-For more information on BLS and ACLS please visit the American Heart Association Webpage.
+For more information on BLS and ACLS, visit the American Heart Association webpage.

 Faculty Education Loan Reimbursement